Libya

 In the 7th century, Arab tribes invaded North Africa and defeated the indigenous peoples of North Africa, the Berbers, or more properly the Amazigh, as they prefer to be called.
 With the Arab invasion came the Islamization of the region, and for centuries the church was almost non-existent.

 In 1969, Muammar Gadaffi came to power in Libya in a coup.
-Only Arabic was allowed and the language of the indigenous peoples, Amazigh, was illegal.
+Only Arabic was allowed, and the language of the indigenous peoples, Amazigh, was made illegal.
 Parents were not even allowed to name their children in Amazigh.
-The church consisted mainly of Christian guest workers, including from Egypt, while the number of Christian converts, both Arab and Amazigh, was very limited.
+The church consisted mainly of Christian guest workers, including people from Egypt, while the number of Christian converts, both Arab and Amazigh, was very limited.
 In the 1980s, there were only five known Christian converts.

 In 2011, Muammar Gaddafi was overthrown as a result of uprisings in the wake of the Arab Spring.
 Several Western countries backed the resistance movements militarily.
 A brutal dictator may have been removed, but since 2011 the country has been characterized by instability, with the Tripoli government in the west of the country vying for power with the Tobruk government in the east.